Al2-courses/WorldEconomicHistory/README.md

   [Open access e-text](https://core-econ.org/the-economy/)

 **Supplementary Readings and Watchings**
-- Provided by the instructor via Notion or in class.
+- Provided by the instructor via Github or in class.

 ---